MalingSendal/computervisionfinal/README.md

 ## ✨ Features

-- **Hand Detection**: Detects hands and hand gestures using a webcam.
+- **Hand Detection**: Detects hands and hand gestures using computer webcam.
 - **Sign Classification**: Classifies SIBI hand signs into corresponding letters (A-Z, 0-9).
 - **Real-time Recognition**: Recognizes and displays the detected sign in real time.
 - **Model Training**: Train your own model using your dataset of hand sign images.